-The requirements of this Part apply only when a test demonstrates a significant effect at the critical dilution.
-Significant lethality and significant effect were defined in Part 2.b.
-Significant sublethality is defined as a statistically significant difference in growth/reproduction at the critical dilution when compared to the growth/reproduction in the control.
+The requirements of this part apply only when a toxicity test demonstrates significant lethality.
+Significant lethality was defined in Part 2.b.

-- a.
-The permittee shall conduct a total of 2 additional tests (retests) for any species that demonstrates a significant effect (lethal or sublethal) at the critical dilution.
+a.
+The permittee shall conduct a total of 2 additional tests (retests) for any species that demonstrates significant lethality.
 The two retests shall be conducted monthly during the next two consecutive months.
 The permittee shall not substitute either of the two retests in lieu of routine toxicity testing.
 All reports shall be submitted within 20 days of test completion.
-Test completion is defined as the last day of the test. - b.
-If the retests are performed due to a demonstration of significant lethality, and one or both of the two retests specified in Part 4.a. demonstrates significant lethality, the permittee shall initiate the TRE requirements as specified in Part 5.
-The provisions of Part 4.a. are suspended upon completion of the two retests and submittal of the TRE action plan and schedule defined in Part 5. - If neither test demonstrates significant lethality and the permittee is testing under the reduced testing frequency provision of Part 1.e., the permittee shall return to a quarterly testing frequency for that species. - c.
-If the two retests are performed due to a demonstration of significant sublethality, and one or both of the two retests specified in Part 4.a. demonstrates significant lethality, the permittee shall again perform two retests as stipulated in Part 4.a.
+Test completion is defined as the last day of the test.

-- d.
-If the two retests are performed due to a demonstration of significant sublethality, and neither test demonstrates significant lethality, the permittee shall continue testing at the quarterly frequency. - e.
-Regardless of whether retesting for lethal or sublethal effects, or a combination of the two, no more than one retest per month is required for a species.
+- b.
+If one or both of the two retests specified in Part 4.a. demonstrates significant lethality, the permittee shall initiate the TRE requirements as specified in Part 5. - c.
+The provisions of Part 4.a. are suspended upon completion of the two retests and submittal of the TRE action plan and schedule defined in Part 5.